 3.13 Officers are looking in more detail at these areas.
-A piece of research has been asked of the Council's HR team to look into the data around staff recruitment and retention issue to determine if it is the issue its believed to be; and, the HRA business plan is to be updated and reported to the Executive in March which will help to establish the viability of the Council's housing landlord role.
+A piece of research has been asked of the Council's HR team to look into the data around staff recruitment and retention issue to determine if it is the issue that it is believed to be; and, the the updated HRA Business Plan has been presented to March 2016 Exec, with a further update due later in the year when there is more certainty as to the impact of the Planning and Housing Bill.
 The SBRR will be updated as necessary in the light of this additional work and officers will continue to scan to identify other potentially emerging risks.
 Officers are undertaking a PEST and SWOT analysis in the light of a huge number of changes in the Council's operating environment which will be reported later in the year.